-There are a number of ways to get help to find work.
+There are several ways to get help to find work.
 You may find the list of useful websites at the back of this resource a good place to start.

 When you are trying to get a job there are things you can do to make the process easier.
 You might want to: